 Chan worked with the college community to shape and implement numerous strategic plan initiatives, including a pre-college summer program, a student grants and mentored research program, study abroad enrollment management and financial aid strategy, the innovation program strategy and fundraising, minority alumni engagement program, and the redesign of a mid-career faculty leadership program.

-Emily Chan received her Ph.D. in Social Psychology at the University of Michigan, Ann Arbor, where she worked with Oscar Ybarra and Norbert Schwarz.
-She came to Colorado College in 2004.
-Her research interests include stereotype threat, culture and cognition, social cognition, judgment and decision making, and the two fundamental dimensions (warmth and competence) in person and corporate perception.
+Chan received an A.B. summa cum laude in Psychology from Princeton, and her Ph.D. in Social Psychology from the University of Michigan, Ann Arbor Her research interests include culture and cognition, judgment and decision making, and person and corporate reputation and branding.

-As Associate Dean of Academic Programs and Strategic Initiatives, I am responsible for:
+As Associate Dean of Academic Programs and Strategic Initiatives, I can assist you with:

 - Bridge Scholars Program

 - Collaborative for Community Engagement and State of the Rockies

 - Course budget, program development, and review

 - Faculty-led semesters, bilateral exchanges and third party programs

 - Fall Semester Away Program

 - International faculty hiring